lamassu/lamassu-machine/INSTALL.md

 ## Set up crypto wallets

-The camera scanner mock reads the wallet addresses from your device_config.json file.You need to add a property under brain.mockCryptoQR where the key is the cryptoCode and the value is the address to be returned by the mocked camera.
+The camera scanner mock reads the wallet addresses from your ``device_config.json`` file.
+You need to add a property under ``brain.mockCryptoQR`` where the key is the ``cryptoCode`` and the value is the address to be returned by the mocked camera.

 Example: